 ‘A human?’
 She laughed.
 ‘There’s no such thing.’

 ‘Isn’t there?
 Why don’t you see for yourself?’
-He took a sharp right and darted towards the ‘boat’.
+He took a sharp turn and darted towards the ‘boat’.

 Meridiah shot after him.

 ‘Not possible,’ she whispered as she joined him, hovering over the reeds amidst the dragonflies.
 There were two humans.
 And so big.
-They wore strange things over their skin, odds things over their hair and they had no wings, but otherwise they were like giant fairies.
+They wore strange things over their skin, odds things over their hair and they had no wings.
 ‘They’re only legends.’

 ‘Do you doubt your own eyes?’ he said.